gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 None
     Modifies..
 AF, BC, E, EI

 Standard routine to produce a beep via the PSG.
 Channel A is set to produce a tone of 1316Hz then enabled with an amplitude of seven.
-After a delay of 40 ms control transfers to the GICINI standard routine to reinitialize the PSG.
+After a delay of 40 ms control transfers to the [GICINI](#gicini) standard routine to reinitialize the PSG.

     Address...
 113BH

 This routine is used by the interrupt handler to service a music queue.
-As there are three of these, each feeding a PSG channel, the queue to be serviced is specified by supplying its number in register A: 0=VOICAQ, 1=VOICBQ and 2=VOICCQ.
+As there are three of these, each feeding a PSG channel, the queue to be serviced is specified by supplying its number in register A: 0=[VOICAQ](#voicaq), 1=[VOICBQ](#voicbq) and 2=[VOICCQ](#voiccq).

-Each string in a "PLAY" statement is translated into a series of data packets by the BASIC Interpreter.
+Each string in a "`PLAY`" statement is translated into a series of data packets by the BASIC Interpreter.
 These are placed in the appropriate queue followed by an end of data byte (FFH).
 The task of dequeueing the packets, decoding them and setting the PSG is left to the interrupt handler.
 The Interpreter is thus free to proceed immediately to the next statement without having to wait for notes to finish.

 The first two bytes of any packet specify its byte count and duration.
 The three most significant bits of the first byte specify the number of bytes following the header in the packet.
 The remainder of the header specifies the event duration in 20 ms units.
 This duration count determines how long it will be before the next packet is read from the queue.